Martin Weiss (Nazi official): Early life and military service

-He was born to a well-to-do Protestant family in Karlsruhe.
+Weiss was born to a well-to-do Protestant family in Karlsruhe, Germany.
 Weiss followed his father's steps and received education in plumbing and heating installation.
 He was an apprentice in his father's shop.
 From 1923–1927 Weiss lived in South America, helping his brother to establish a farm.
 After his father's death in 1928, Weiss took over the family business.
 Two years later he got married.
 Weiss and his wife had three children.

 He was not particularly interested in politics and joined Reiter SS, a branch of Schutzstaffel (SS) that focused on horsemanship and equestrianism, in 1934.
 In 1937, he also joined the National Socialist German Workers Party.
 When Nazi Germany invaded Poland in September 1939, he was drafted into the Wehrmacht.
 Because of his SS membership, he was placed in a Waffen-SS mechanical supply unit, with which he took part in the Battle of France.
 In August 1940, he returned to his hometown and resumed the family business.